embodied-computation-group/Cardioception/README.md

 1. The **Heartbeat counting task** developed by Rainer Schandry<sup>1,2</sup>.
 This task cardiac measures interoception by asking participants to count their heartbeats for a given period of time.
 An accuracy score is then derived by comparing the reported number of heartbeats and the true number of heartbeats.
 2. The **Heart Rate Discrimination Task** <sup>3</sup> implementing an adaptive psychophysical measure of cardiac interoception where participants have to estimate the frequency of their heart rate by comparing it to tones that can be faster or slower.
 By manipulating the difference between the true heart rate and the presented tone using different staircase procedures, the bias (threshold) and precision (slope) of the psychometric function can be estimated either online or offline (see *Analyses* below), together with metacognitive efficiency.

 These tasks can run using minimal experimental settings: a computer and a recording device to monitor the heart rate of the participant.
 The default version of the task use the [Nonin 3012LP Xpod USB pulse oximeter](https://www.nonin.com/products/xpod/) together with [Nonin 8000SM 'soft-clip' fingertip sensors](https://www.nonin.com/products/8000s/).
 This sensor can be plugged directly into the stim PC via USB and will work with Cardioception without any additional coding required.
 The tasks can also integrate easily with other recording devices and experimental settings (ECG, M/EEG, fMRI...).

-See *Sending triggers* below for details.
+The documentation can be found under the following [link](https://embodied-computation-group.github.io/systole/#).

 ## How to cite?